 Below you will find answers to many frequently asked questions.
 If your question is not addressed here, please go ahead and contact the Camp Office!
 You can call us at (781) 314-0994 or email us at runningbrookcamp@chch.org.

 Sure!
-We would love to meet you.
-In order to schedule a tour of campus, please send an email with your availability to Alyssa Nastri (anastri@chch.org) or call the Camp Office directly at 781-314-0994.
+We would love to connect with you.
+In order to schedule a phone call or tour of campus, please send an email with your availability to Alyssa Nastri (anastri@chch.org) or call the Camp Office directly at 781-314-0994.

 No - but we do our very best!
 Our incredible team in the Camp Office works hard to accommodate requests, but it can be tricky due to the sheer number of campers we enroll each season.
 Please note that all friend requests must be mutual in order to be considered.